Registered Pomeranian Breeders: Find a Pomeranian Puppy

 What To Look For When Searching For Australian Pomeranian Breeders

-I have recently heard some disturbing news… people buying Pomeranian dogs or puppies in Australia from people they believe are legitimately registered Pomeranian breeders.
+I have recently heard some disturbing news… people are buying Pomeranian dogs or puppies in Australia from people they believe are legitimately registered Pomeranian breeders.
 They’re under the assumption that just because a breeder is “registered,” it guarantees that the dog is a pedigree, purebred Pomeranian puppy.
 Unfortunately, this isn’t always the truth.
 I’ll explain further.

 Owing to changes in animal breeding and animal-keeping laws Australia-wide, anyone selling or giving away a puppy, cat, etc., must now have a source or supply number.
 This number is called a BIN in Queensland, and in Victoria, it’s called a PER number.
 It’s a Breeder Registration Number (BRN) in South Australia.